justinthelaw/opera/README.md

 ### Fine Tuning

 To run your own fine-tuning, you can use the Jupyter Notebook within the model directory.
-Please note that the notebook can only be executed if Jupyter Notebook, python, and the `openai` CLI tool and its dependencies have been installed on your device:
+Please note that the notebook can only be executed if Jupyter Notebook, python, and the OpenAI CLI tool and its dependencies have been installed on your device.

 ### Training Data